dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ___

-## ColumnDatetimeDailyPartitionedChecksSpec
+## ColumnBlanksDailyPartitionedChecksSpec
-Container of date-time data quality partitioned checks on a column level that are checking at a daily level.
+Container of blank values detection data quality partitioned checks on a column level that are checking at a daily level.